15 Best Gutter Companies in

 - Custom Gutters: Custom gutters may be worth the extra cost, depending on the details of your project.
 In addition to seamless gutters, discussed above, you can also get options like fascia gutters, which are built right into the fascia board on your home.

 A local Layton gutter services expert can answer questions pertaining to your specific project.
-They can assist you in deciding on things such as styles and materials so that your gutters look great on your home.
+They can assist you in deciding on things such as gutter materials and styles so that your gutters look great on your home.

 Different types of gutter guards

-You may be considering adding gutter guards to your Layton home to keep out debris, or keep animals like birds from nesting on your house.
-Gutter guards can be installed on your existing gutters or included when installing a new system.
+You might also want to think about adding gutter guards to your home.
+Gutter guards can be installed on top of your existing gutters to help keep nesting animals and debris from clogging or damaging your gutters.
 Gutter guards that you can choose from include:

 - Reverse Curve/Surface Tension Guards: Reverse curve guards take advantage of their unique shape and surface tension to allow water to flow into your gutters while debris slides off.
 Reverse curve guards are highly effective but more expensive, and they require professional installation.